nine15pm/GrokEval/README.md

-# GrokEval\n\nAutomate eval for Grok voice using Android emulator
+# GrokEval\n\nAutomate eval for Grok voice on web app